ymyke/cardio/README.md

 # Next up

-- Fix ✌️
-- Check the asciimatics hint

 - Review TODOs and FIXMEs.
 - Add more skills.
 - Scoring and difficulty progress: Refine FightLocation and Computerstrategy so the game